msf4-0/Blockly4RPA/README.md

 ## Test OS
 Be aware that all example and test are made using a Window OS certainfunctionality may differ for different OS.

+## Contributing to Blockly4RPA
+want to help us expend or fix a bug in Blockly4RPA?
+First you may need to do pull request after being grand the authority to add or modify the code.
+You may have a look at the [contributing file] for some guidelines to follow so we can keep a clean flow structure.